douglasgreen/outlines/computing/programming_languages/javascript.md

 ## JavaScript Frameworks and Libraries

 JavaScript frameworks and libraries are integral tools in modern web development, providing pre-written code to simplify and accelerate the development process.
-Let\'s delve into each of the key topics:
+Let's delve into each of the key topics:

 ### Overview of Popular Frameworks

 -   React: Developed by Facebook, React is a JavaScript library used for building user interfaces, particularly for single-page applications.
-It\'s known for its virtual DOM feature, which optimizes rendering and improves app performance.
+It's known for its virtual DOM feature, which optimizes rendering and improves app performance.
 -   Angular: Angular, developed by Google, is a full-fledged MVC framework.
-It\'s a comprehensive solution that can run in your browser and allows you to extend HTML\'s syntax to express your application\'s components clearly and succinctly.
+It's a comprehensive solution that can run in your browser and allows you to extend HTML's syntax to express your application's components clearly and succinctly.
 -   Vue: Vue is a progressive JavaScript framework used for building UIs and single-page applications.
-It\'s designed to be incrementally adoptable and focuses on declarative rendering and component composition.
+It's designed to be incrementally adoptable and focuses on declarative rendering and component composition.

 ### Choosing the Right Framework/Library